gsuuon/model.nvim/README.md

 ### Features

-- 🎪 Access OpenAI GPT (and compatible API's), Google PaLM, Huggingface
+- 🎪 OpenAI GPT (and compatible API's), Google PaLM, Huggingface
-- 🎨 Highly customizable editor integrated completions
+- 🎨 Build your own highly editor integrated completions
 - 🛸 Add llm capabilities to other Neovim plugins
-- 🔎 Local vector store querying
+- 🔎 Basic local (to your git repo) vector store
-- 🌠 Streaming responses
+- 🌠 Streaming responses where available

 ---